austinsonger/Policy-Portal/secure-software-development-and-product-security.md

 [Traceability](https://en.wikipedia.org/wiki/Traceability) of code changes allow for our software to be a living entity.
 Our current system for documenting changes is JIRA.
 Every commit and/or Pull-Request, should have a JIRA supplied that describes contextually why this change is necessary and reasonable.
 These artifacts over time allow for one to trace the lineage of why our production software and services change over time.

-All \<PlaceHolder> `git` repositories have a company standard configuration from a Github Enterprise perspective.
+All `<Company Placeholder>` `git` repositories have a company standard configuration from a Github Enterprise perspective.
 This standard is a guideline and can be relaxed, but socialize when those exceptions are needed.
 One example of an exception, is the `wiki` repository, as editing a wiki and always requiring a PR in this setting slows down 'flow'.

 * Code: <#>
 * Repo settings: <#>